bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## What is the difference between MAX and BIH cluster?
 What is their relation?

+## What is the difference between MAX and BIH clusters?
+What is their relation?

 **Administrativa**

-- The BIH cluster is the cluster of the Berlin Institute of Health (BIH) and is located in Buch and operated by MDC IT.
+- The BIH clusters are the cluster of the Berlin Institute of Health (BIH) and is located in Buch and operated by BIH HPC IT.
-  MDC IT performs the administration for the BIH and the BIH cluster uses the authentication (user/password/groups) infrastructure of the MDC.
-  Thus you have to get an MDC account for using the BIH cluster.
-  Systems support can be requested from helpdesk@mdc-berlin.de as for the MAX cluster.
+  The cluster is open for users of both BIH/Charite and MDC.
 - The MAX cluster is the cluster of the Max Delbrueck Center (MDC) in Buch.
   This cluster is used by the researchers at MDC and integrates a lot of infrastructure of the MDC.